delabassee/java-lab/lab7-record.md

 ## Overview

-In the section, you will use *Records*, a Java language feature going through a second preview round in JDK 15.
+In this 10-minutes lab, you will use *Records*, a Java language feature going through a second preview round in JDK 15.

 Records provide a compact syntax for declaring classes which are transparent holders for shallowly immutable data.
 A record can be best thought of as a nominal tuple that enables us to easily and quickly model immutable "plain data" aggregates.